Legacy Migration

 This shift has had far-reaching implications for how businesses operate, enabling them to focus more on product management, features, and optimizations - tasks that are difficult in legacy systems.

-Automation and infrastructure-as-code (IaC)
+Automation and Infrastructure-as-Code (IaC)

 Migrating to an event-based microservices architecture may bring about some complexity, but it can also diminish it in other areas.
 Infrastructure automation is the answer to this, as it allows the entire architecture and infrastructure to be coded, developed, changed, and automated – freeing it from the restrictions of legacy/monolithic applications.